Chart Color Schemes

 Development

-The population has fallen during this period, suggesting new supply has likely kept up with demand, offering good choice to buyers.
-Additionally, $3.0 million in commercial development approvals have been recorded this financial year.
-Compared to Greater Sydney, Millers Point records markedly lower building activity (66.0% below regional average per person), indicating limited commercial development focus.
+In FY26, $3.0 million in commercial development approvals have been recorded, indicating limited commercial development focus.
+Compared to Greater Sydney, Millers Point records markedly lower building activity, 66.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-Nationally, the area's activity is also below average, reflecting its maturity and possible planning constraints.
+Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.
+Recent development has been entirely comprised of townhouses or apartments, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.

-Recent development has been entirely comprised of townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-According to AreaSearch's latest quarterly estimate (2021 Q4), Millers Point is projected to add 1,864 residents by 2041.
-If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+The latest AreaSearch quarterly estimate projects Millers Point to add 1,489 residents by 2041.
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development